 Pollination Services – offering this service can be very profitable.
 A lot of beekeepers only offer pollination services and make a full-time income doing so.
 It does require a lot of beehives, equipment, and experience.

-Some beekeepers are successful with only a few hives because they understand the retail market very well.
+Buying Honey For Resale – Some beekeepers are successful with only a few hives because they understand the retail market very well.
 They will buy honey from local beekeepers and sell it as a profit in the retail market direct to customers.
+If you’re interested in this business model, I wrote an article all about how much money you can make buying honey and then reselling it that I would recommend you read.

 Other beekeepers will solely focus on raising and selling bees, queens, queen cells, nucleus colonies and are very successful.
 Whereas other experienced beekeepers will only have a couple hives but sell beekeeping equipment and supplies or even places hives on other people’s property for a monthly fee.